-Thick, soft and cinnamony sweet, this is the best snickerdoodle recipe around.
+Thick, soft and cinnamon sweet, this is the best snickerdoodle recipe around.
 Bakery-style with homemade cinnamon chips!

-Welcome to the upgrade of the bakery-style sugar cookie.
-You’ve seen the technique of this amazingly delicious recipe, and now it’s time to bring it to a whole new level.
-We’re talking homemade cinnamon chips, a soft, chewy cookie, with a hint of cream of tartar.
-Meet your new best friend, the snickerdoodle.
+We’re bringing sugar cookies to a whole new level.
+We’re talking homemade cinnamon chips, a soft, chewy cookie, with a hint of tangy cream of tartar.
+Meet your new best friend, the best snickerdoodle cookie.

 Yep, that’s what I said.
 Homemade, soft, amazing, cinnamon chips.